iotubeproject/ioTube/README.md

 ## Gas Costs
 Gas fees on IoTeX are negligible, both for bridge maintenance and for asset transfer.
 The estimated gas fees on Ethereum side are:
-- To transfer token from Ethereum to IoTeX: ~XXX gas to set allowance and ~XXX to lock it;
+- To transfer token from Ethereum to IoTeX: ~43,952 gas to set allowance and ~151,122 to lock it;
-- To transfer token back from IoTeX to ETH: ~XXX gas to unlock the token.
+- To transfer token back from IoTeX to ETH: ~422,525 gas to unlock the token.

 ## Current Supported Tokens